Themes in Steamy East and related fiction

 Top

-Prisoners of war are technically military personnel who have surrendered or been captured.
-But in countries invaded and occupied by Japan during World War II, some civilian "enemy aliens" were treated more like prisoners of war.
+Prisoners of war are technically military personnel who have surrendered or been captured, usually on battlefields.
+But in countries invaded and occupied by Japan during the Pacific War, some civilian "enemy aliens" were essentially treated like prisoners of war.

 Internment camps

-During World War II, the United States, Canada, Germany, Japan, and other belligerants on either side of the Allied/Axis divide set up camps in which to intern selected enemy aliens.
+During World War II, the United States, Canada, Germany, Japan, and other belligerants on both sides of the Allied/Axis divide set up camps in which to intern selected enemy aliens.

 In the United States, presidential orders concerning enemy aliens legally embraced only aliens of enemy nationality, but some natural and naturalized US citizens of enemy alien ancestry were also interned or forced to move out of areas considered militarily important or vulnerable.